BeniaminStecula/rakontado-literojn-en-foto/README.md

+# rakontante-literojn-en-foto
+SSI 11.2017

+You have no permission to watch or read any files of this project.
+YOU HAVE BEEN WARNED.

+I have to say:
+This invitation is kinda funny, but I am forced to keep it so, whatever.

 Na razie rozwiązuję sobie zadanka :>

-1. Zadanie1
+# Zadanie1
 Wykonane do pkt 5.

-Sposób użycia:
+## Sposób użycia:

-b) dla obu systemów
+1. dla obu systemów
 	python3 \[ŚCIEŻKA Z ZADANIEM\]/Zadanie1.py

-b) dla Linuxa
+2. dla Linuxa
 W lini poleceń:
 	cd \[ŚCIEŻKA Z ZADANIEM\]
 	./Zadanie1

-2. Zadanie2
+# Zadanie2

-3. Zadanie3
+# Zadanie3

-4. Zadanie4
+# Zadanie4

-5. Projekt
+# Projekt